 Other certified or licensed healthcare practitioners

-If you are unsure if you qualify, please connect with email@example.com.
+If you are unsure if you qualify, or to submit the application requirements please email email@example.com.

 What are the application requirements?

 The 100 hour internship is designed to provide students that have not had time in the field working with the cancer population that experience.
 An advisor can help you find a site in your area or help you customize one that serves your career goals.
 If you have been in practice and can provide documentation of 100 hours of experience, then the internship course requirement may be waived.